-Manchester City manager Pep Guardiola suffering the heaviest league defeat of his managerial career against Everton.
-Photograph: Lee Smith/Reuters
+Pep Guardiola conceded Manchester City were out of the Premier League title race after suffering the heaviest league defeat of his managerial career against Everton.

 City were beaten 4-0 at Goodison Park where two teenagers, the impressive Tom Davies and the new signing Ademola Lookman, scored their first Everton goals and two Belgium internationals, Romelu Lukaku and Kevin Mirallas, were also on the scoresheet.
 The defeat left City 10 points adrift of the league leaders Chelsea and outside the Champions League qualification places.